DzRepo/SprinklrClientSamples/README.md

 External Libraries in use:
 - [EasySettings](https://libraries.io/pypi/EasySettings) (for the Conf file)
-- [SprinklrClient](https://libraries.io/pypi/SprinklrClient) (NOTE: The newer version is currently in this repo than via pip)
+- [SprinklrClient](https://libraries.io/pypi/SprinklrClient) (NOTE: The version in this repo is newer than the one available via pip)
 - (which uses) [Requests](https://libraries.io/pypi/requests)

 Each command (except for [authorize.py](authorize.py) and [FetchAccessToken.py](FetchAccessToken.py)) uses resultprocessor.py as a standard method of making the API call and displaying results.
 This keeps individual command scripts small, and if a change is needed to the input/output processing it can be done globally very easily.